viniciusban/viniciusban.github.io/resume.md

 I have worked in Telecom, Energy, Fintech, Inventory, Scientific research, and Health, for the government, big corporations and small startups.

-I am Brazilian and Brazilian Portuguese is my mother tongue.
+I am Brazilian, and Brazilian Portuguese is my mother tongue.
 Contact me at viniciusban@gmail.com.

 ## Recent Projects ##